-Our ALS center provides multidisciplinary care to minimize ALS disease burden and optimize quality of life.
-To achieve this, multiple specialists coordinate patient care by monitoring disease progression, anticipating complications, setting up high-tech compensation, adapting the living environment to the disability, and setting up social support to allow people to remain at home.
-We provide expertise on the early planning of patient care, coordination of care for patients at home (also using teleconsultation), therapeutic education and ethical evaluations with partners from the health sector, medical social sector, the hospital sector or home care.
+Our ALS Center provides multidisciplinary care to minimize symptoms and optimize quality of life.
+To achieve this, multiple specialists coordinate patient care by monitoring disease progression, anticipating complications, providing technological tools, adapting the living environment and providing social support to help people stay at home.
+We have a lot of expertise in early planning of patient care and coordination of care for patients at home (including via teleconsultation).
+We also provide information about treatments and conduct ethical assessments with partners from the health sector, the medical social sector, the hospital sector and home care.

-Research in our center relies on a translational approach, with research activities ranging from cellular- and mouse models to assessment of large multicentric cohorts of patients (PULSE study; ClinicalTrials.gov: NCT02360891).
-Currently, we have two new therapeutic strategies in development: 1) Conservative Iron chelation (FAIR ALS-II trial; ClinicalTrials.gov: NCT0329293069) and 2) a new biotherapy based upon the physiological healing system contained into the platelets (GIFT project).
-The PULSE project, which is a collaboration of 17 French ALS Centers and supported by the patients’ association (ARSla), is led by Professor David Devos.
+We take a translational approach in our research, with activities ranging from cell and mouse models to the assessment of large multicenter cohorts of patients (PULSE study; ClinicalTrials.gov: NCT02360891).
+We are currently developing two new treatment strategies: 1) Conservative iron chelation (FAIR ALS-II trial; ClinicalTrials.gov: NCT0329293069) and 2) a novel biotherapy based on the physiological healing system in the platelets (GIFT project).
+The PULSE project, a collaboration of 17 French ALS centers and supported by the Patient Association (ARSLA), is led by Professor David Devos.
 He is also the principal investigator of the FAIR ALS-II trial.